WHY THE BEE?

 Having confronted and worked through challenges in my own life, I became a counsellor with a passion to help others find hope beyond their obstacles.

-I listen closely to everyone who comes to me for counselling, and I’m always amazed by how unique every individual is.
-I listen to hear what concerns are important for you to address and work through, I believe that being heard and understood, is important for growth and change to happen.
+I listen closely to everyone who comes to me for counselling.
+I’m always amazed by how unique every individual is.
+I believe it’s important to be heard and understood for growth and change to happen.

 I have experience working with a variety of concerns including: anxiety, depression, marriage and relationship counselling, self-esteem, grief, and boundary issues.